 7 reasons why it’s a great time to buy a house

 Las Cruces defies the National Real Estate Market Statistics.
-Many markets took serious hits in property values while here there has been a steady recovery from those lows, and for the past 3 years we have had record price recovery and property appreciation.
+There are 7 reasons why it’s a great time to buy a house.
+Many markets took serious hits in property values while here there has been a steady recovery from those lows, and for the past 3 years, we have had record price recovery and property appreciation.

 In the wake of the financial crisis, many Americans lost faith in the idea of a house as an investment.
 Some “experts” warn higher interest rates will not only increase costs but will suppress demand.
 Again, Las Cruces defies this with record increases in demand consistently year over year for the past 5 years.